grandseiken/static-functional/README.md

 ## Basics

-The library defines several concepts, used by the rest of the library for checking inputs:
+The library defines several concepts, used throughout for checking inputs:

 ```cpp
 template <typename T>